 The three resizable panes offer different views: the metric, the call, and the system pane.
 You can switch between the different tabs of a pane by left-clicking on the desired tab at the top of the pane.
-Note that the order of the panes can be changed (see the description of the menu item $Display \Rightarrow Dimension \ order$ in Section 2.5.1.1).
+Note that the order of the panes can be changed (see the description of the menu item $Display \Rightarrow Dimension\ order$ in Section 2.5.2.1).

 The metric pane provides only the metric-tree browser.
 The call pane offers a call-tree browser and a flat call profile.
+If OpenMP tasks have been instrumented, an additional task-tree is inserted.
 The system pane has a system-tree browser.
 Tree browsers also provide a context menu.

-2.5.1.1 Menu Bar
+2.5.2.1 Menu Bar